How to add to an existing personal loan

 Topping up a personal loan involves a couple of steps:

-- The first step is to decide whether you really want to top up or if there are other options suitable for you.
-There may be fees for simply enquiring about a top-up or assessing your eligibility, which is why it’s a good idea to be certain before you apply.
+- The first step is to decide whether a top-up loan is the best solution for your particular situation or if there are other options that are more suitable.
+There may be fees for simply inquiring about a top-up or for assessing your eligibility, which is why it’s a good idea to be certain before you apply.

 - Contact your lender.
-They have the freedom to either accept or decline your top-up application, and tend to handle them on a case-by-case basis.
-They may get in touch to discuss your financial needs, check your credit file and assess your eligibility before deciding whether to go ahead with a top-up.
+They tend to handle applications on a case-by-case basis and can either accept or decline your top-up application.
+They may want to discuss your financial needs, check your credit file and assess your eligibility before deciding whether to go ahead with a top-up.

-- With your personal loan topped up, all you have to do now is continue managing your debt.
+- Once your personal loan is topped up, you will need to continue managing your debt.